madison-yancey/CEG4110HW2/README.md

 4. Install

 ## How to Use
 At the top half of the screen are the controls that allow the user to modify the time, add a clock, or undo/redo a time change.
 First, the user can select which clocks to add to the screen by pressing either "+Analog" to add an analog clock or "+Digital" to add a digital clock.
 Then, the user is able to change the second, minute, hour, day, month, and year of the clock(s).
-Once the desired time is configured by pressing either (+) to incrememnt a time period or (-) to decrement a time period, the user can press "Update" to update any open clocks.
+Once the desired time is configured by pressing either (+) to incremement a time period or (-) to decrement a time period, the user can press "Update" to update any open clocks.
 This updated time will also be the time set for any additional clocks added to the screen.

 ![ClockControls](https://github.com/madison-yancey/CEG4110HW2/blob/master/Resources/ClockControls.PNG)